hendryque/cook-for-mom/README.md

 # cook-for-mom

-cookformom.com is an online course that helps beginner and intermediate home cooks learn to prepare a 3-course meal for Mother's Day 2018.
+[cookformom.com](https://cookformom.com/?utm_source=github&utm_medium=documentation&utm_campaign=readme&utm_content=intro) is an online course that helps beginner and intermediate home cooks learn to prepare a 3-course meal for Mother's Day 2018.

-All code shared publicly on Github is intended to be licensed under the MIT license.
-All course material (copy, recipes, videos, etc) will be considered copyrighted materials.
+All site code is intended to be licensed with the MIT license.
+All site content (eg copy, recipes, videos, etc) is generally under copyright.
 A `LICENSE` file will be published soon.

 ## Prerequisites